 I learned to bake using measuring cups.
 We used Pyrex ones for liquids, and stackable plastic ones for dry ingredients.
-It always bothered me when a recipe would call for 1 cup plus 2 tablespoons of flour.
-I’d always be thinking - What the hell is that about?
-Who has time for this madness?
-I thought it was the fault of bad recipe writers.
-I learned later this annoying instruction is what happens when you take an amount that was intended to be weighed, and translate that into dry cup measures.
+It has always bothered me when a recipe calls for 1 cup plus two tablespoons of flour.
+What the hell is that about?
+Who has time for this ‘plus two tablespoons’ madness?
+I used to think it was the fault of bad recipe writers.
+I later learned that this annoying instruction is what happens when you convert a weight into a dry cup measurement.
+It’s bad.

 My first baking job was at a cafe where I was making decent sized batches of muffins, cakes, croissants, lemon squares etc. We made everything from scratch which was awesome, but we used measuring cups for ALL OF IT!
 I’m talking batches of muffin mix that used 16 cups of flour.
-I would always get mad at my coworkers for talking to me when I was on like, cup #9, because I was so focused and didn’t want to lose count.
+I would always get mad at my coworkers for talking to me when I was on like, the 9th cup, because I didn’t want to lose count.

 Now that I’m older and wiser, I realize how insane that was.
-If I could turn back time I would of course tell the cafe owner that he is out to lunch and to get a scale.
+If I could turn back time I would have ran out and bought a digital scale from the nearby hardware store.

-European and British bakers, as well as bread bakers have been weighing their ingredients forever.
-The problem occurs when American and Canadian bakers bring recipes over from Europe and translate them to our cumbersome measuring methods that we run into this 1 cup plus 2 Tbsp madness.
+European and British bakers, as well as bread bakers worldwide have been weighing their ingredients forever.
+The problem happens when American and Canadian bakers bring recipes over from Europe and translate them to our cumbersome measuring methods.
+That’s when we run into this 1 cup plus 2 Tbsp problem.

 The cup measure needs to go.
-It’s time has come.
-Here are 5 reasons to ditch the cup and embrace weighing your ingredients on a scale.
+It’s time has come to ditch the ol’ scoop and level.

-When you start weighing your ingredients instead of measuring them, you start seeing that a single gram is actually a fair bit of volume.
-How many times have you gotten to that step in the recipe that calls for “3/4C packed light brown sugar?”
+When you start weighing your ingredients instead of measuring them, you start to understand that just one gram is actually a fair bit of volume.
+How many times have you gotten to a step in the recipe that calls for “3/4C packed light brown sugar?”
 How do you know how hard to pack it?
 1 cup can turn into as little as 1/2 cup if you give it enough muscle.
 Is that what they mean?
 I’ve seen people “aerate” flour by scooping and dropping it a few times with the measuring cup before actually measuring it.
 Is it aerated flour that the recipe wants?
 There are too many variables with this system.
-Weighing your ingredients removes all variables.
+Weighing removes all of these variables.

-because that’s a trick that cup measure people tell you to do.
+Oiling measuring cups is a trick that ‘cup measurers’ tell you to do.
+But getting the sticky stuff out of the cup isn’t the only issue here.
 You also have a lot of sticky stuff on your counters, your spatulas, and how do you know how much cold butter to melt in the first place?
-Weighing your sticky and awkward ingredients solves all of these problems. - Read to the end for a sticky ingredient weighing strategy!
+Weighing your sticky and awkward ingredients solves all of these problems. – Read to the end for my favourite ‘sticky ingredient’ weighing strategy!